SuzanaRistic/RestaurangBokning/README.md

-# Group Assignment in React - The Lazy Bee evening Brunch restaurant
+# Group Assignment in React - The Lazy Bee evening brunch restaurant

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).